bearecinos/k_calibration_greenland_jog/README.md

-# OGGM k calibration for Greenland TW peripheral glaciers
+# OGGM frontal ablation module calibration for Greenland tidewater peripheral glaciers.

 This repository contains the scripts used to calibrate a frontal ablation parameterization in [OGGM](https://docs.oggm.org/en/latest/) applied to Greenland peripheral calving glaciers and produce the results of the paper submitted to Journal of Glaciology. *Recinos, B. et al (in review)*